Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/01-differential-expression-analysis.md

 #### How does Independent filtering work?

-DESeq2 carries out an iterative process where it maximizes the value of the number of rejections over the quantiles of the mean normalized counts.
-Once the maximum number of rejections is identified, DESeq2 will select the quantile of the normalized counts that is 1 standard deviation below this maximum, and filter any results with mean counts below this threshold, reducing the number of tests that need to be corrected for.
+DESeq2 uses an iterative process to find the expression level at which the maximum number of null hypothesis rejections occurs.
+DESeq2 then selects the expression quantile 1 standard deviation below this maximum, and filters any genes with mean counts below this threshold, reducing the number of tests that need to be corrected for.

-Independent filtering can be visualized by plotting the number of rejections of the null hypotesis against mean counts, to help us understand at which mean count value DESeq2 chose to filter results.
+Independent filtering can be visualized by plotting the number of rejections of the null hypothesis against mean counts, to help us understand at which mean count value DESeq2 chose to filter results.

 ```r
 # look at independent filtering results table